RachidaSK/states-rebuilder-examples/007-clean_architecture_dane_mackier_app/README.md

 # clean_architecture_dane_mackier_app

-The architecture consists of something like onion layers, the innermost one is the domain layer, the middle layer is the service layer and the outer layer consists of three parts: the user interface  UI, repository and infrastructure.
+The architecture consists of something like onion layers, the innermost one is the domain layer, the middle layer is the service layer and the outer layer consists of three parts: the user interface  UI, data_source and infrastructure.
 Each of the parts of the architecture is implemented using folders.

 Code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.
 In particular, the name of something declared in an outer circle must not be mentioned by the code in the inner circle.
 ```